todofixthis/filters/README.rst

 Requirements
 ------------
-Filters is compatible with the following Python versions:
+Filters is known to be compatible with the following Python versions:

-- 3.8
-- 3.7
+- 3.11
-- 3.6
+- 3.10
-- 3.5
+- 3.9

 .. note::
-  Filters is **not** compatible with Python 2.
+   Filters code is pretty simple, so it's likely to be compatible with versions not listed here; there's just no test coverage to prove it 😇

 Installation
 ------------